hauxir/dotfiles/.vim/bundle/YouCompleteMe/README.md

 Install YouCompleteMe with [Vundle][].

 **Remember:** YCM is a plugin with a compiled component.
-If you **update** YCM using Vundle and the ycm_support_libs library APIs have changed (happens rarely), YCM will notify you to recompile it.
+If you **update** YCM using Vundle and the ycm_core library APIs have changed (happens rarely), YCM will notify you to recompile it.
 You should then rerun the install process.

-It's recommended that you have the latest Xcode installed along with the latest Command Line Tools (that you install from within Xcode).
+**NOTE:** If you want C-family completion, you MUST have the latest Xcode installed along with the latest Command Line Tools (they are installed automatically when you run `clang` for the first time, or manually by running `xcode-select --install`)

 Install CMake.
 Preferably with [Homebrew][brew], but here's the [stand-alone CMake installer][cmake-download].